Guardianship Attorneys in Houston Helping You Understand Guardianship

 In general, the first step in the guardianship litigation process is determining which type of petition is appropriate for your case.
 In some cases, an emergency petition may be necessary to quickly appoint a guardian or limit the existing powers of a current guardian.
 Other petitions might seek to modify or terminate the guardianship altogether.
 As always, seeking experienced legal help from the specialists at The Hatchett Law Firm, PLLC can make all the difference in the world for these types of cases.

 Why Book a Free Consultation with our Guardianship Lawyers?

 If you need to appoint a guardian, you’re about to become a legal guardian, or you need to contest a guardianship, our guardianship lawyers can help you better understand your rights, legal options, and next steps specific to your circumstances.

 When planning to appoint a legal guardian, we can help you determine the best type of guardianship based on your goals, including full, limited, short-term, or temporary.
 Our team will prepare and file the guardianship application and paperwork to ensure it is legally binding.

-If you’re about to assume the role of a guardian, our attorneys can set you up for success and help you understand your legal responsibilities, inside and out, to avoid any conflicts with the people involved and possible future legal battles that come from mismanagement.
+If you’re about to assume the role of a guardian, our attorneys can set you up for success and help you understand your legal responsibilities – and even litigate your guardianship agreement to protect your rights.

 Whatever your scenario related to guardianship, we’re with you every step of the way.
 Book a free consultation with our guardianship lawyers and start working through your guardianship petition or contested guardianship issues: 281-214-6541.